 Before you begin:

-- Age is a factor: While there's no strict starting age, most toddlers are ready for a wooden knife around 18 months to 2 years old.
-Look for signs of good hand control and coordination.
+- Age is a factor: Most toddlers can start using a wooden knife around 18 months to 2 years old, depending on their hand control and coordination.

 - Safety first: Adult supervision is crucial whenever your child uses a wooden knife.

-- Choose the right tools: Get a good quality wooden knife with a blunt or serrated edge.
-It should be easy for your toddler to grasp.
-A sturdy wooden cutting board is also essential.
+- Choose the right tools: Choose a high-quality wooden knife with a blunt or serrated edge that's easy to grasp, along with a sturdy wooden cutting board for safety.

 Getting started:

-- Make it a fun activity: Involve your toddler in food prep time.
-Talk about what you're doing and why using a knife is helpful.
+- Make it a fun activity: Engage your toddler in food prep by explaining each step and highlighting how a knife helps with cutting and preparing food.

 - Hand-over-hand guidance: Hold the wooden knife with your toddler, guiding their hand through the motions of sawing or pressing down.